 The cast features an ensemble of five area actresses: Terri Gorgone, Sahirah Johnson, Deborah Martin, Corinna Sowers-Adler and Cindy Summers.

-Terri Gorgone is the Musical Theater Director at the Cicely Tyson School of the Performing Arts.
+Terri Gorgone holds a Master's Degree in Theater from NYU and is the Musical Theater Director at the Cicely Tyson School of the Performing Arts.
 Sahirah Johnson has been a professional recording artist since the age of 15 and appeared in the national tour of "Rent".
 Deborah Martin is a published composer: THE PRINCESS,THE POET, and the LITTLE GREY MAN and is on the faculty of the Wilson School and the New Jersey School of Dramatic Arts.
 Corinna Sowers-Adler was named one of NYC's top 15 cabaret singers by Nitelife Exchange and is the Artistic Director of Oakeside's "Music at the Mansion" series.
 Singer Cindy Summers was a featured performer at the Edinburgh Fringe Festival.